vaishnavi89-singh/real-estate-dashboard/readme.txt

 ## 💡 Features

+⚠️ **Note:** The file `model.pkl` is a trained Random Forest model saved in binary format.
+GitHub does not support previewing `.pkl` files directly, but it is included in this repository and can be used to run the Streamlit dashboard.

+If you face any issues, you can also [download model.pkl from Google Drive](https://drive.google.com/your-link-here) 🔗

 - Predicts house price instantly
 - Risk score displayed for quick insights
 - Live dataset preview on the dashboard